-In FY2018, APERC experts were dispatched to Chinese Taipei on 13-17 August and to Indonesia from 27 August to 7 September.
-The training in Chinese Taipei was in response to the request of EGNRET while the one in Indonesia was a more intensive training for the Directorate General for Electricity of the Ministry of Energy and Mineral Resources (MEMR) and the province of Sulawesi and the Centre for Data on Energy and Mineral Resources of MEMR.
+In FY2018, APERC experts were dispatched to Chinese Taipei on 13-17 August and into two seminars, in Indonesia-one from 19-23 March 2018 and another on 3-7 September 2018.
+The training in Chinese Taipei was in response to the request of EGNRET while the March training in Indonesia was a more intensive training on energy statistics and energy modelling for the Directorate General for Electricity of the Ministry of Energy and Mineral Resources (MEMR).
+Meanwhile, the September training was mostly on electricity modelling for the province of Sulawesi and the Centre for Data on Energy and Mineral Resources of MEMR.
+APERC experts were also dispatched to energy modelling training course in the Philippines held on 18-22 March 2019.

 APERC established a cooperation course on 'Energy Issues in Asia-Pacific Region' at the Graduate School of Asia-Pacific Studies, Waseda University in 2016, in commemoration of the 20th anniversary of APERC.
 As a part of APERC's training activities, APERC will enhance 'energy literacy' of future leaders of Asia-Pacific region in general and invite candidates of energy experts to further energy studies particular, through this cooperation course.
-This is the third year in which APERC dispatches their researchers to give lectures to Waseda University graduate students.
+This is the fourth year in which APERC dispatches their researchers to give lectures to Waseda University graduate students.

-Further dispatching experts to other economies is under consideration, as happened earlier this year with the training in Indonesia and in 2017 in Mexico, Papua New Guinea and Peru.
+Dispatching of experts to other economies is scheduled for Indonesia (2-6 December 2019), the Philippines (January or February 2020) and Thailand (tentative in March 2020).
 Additional dispatch of experts to other economies will also be carried out depending on requests.

-The seminar on energy modelling in Tokyo for the year 2018 will be held on 5-13 November.
-The seminar is lengthened by two days to give more hands-on exercises to trainees.
+The seminar on energy modelling in Tokyo for the year 2019 will be held on 23-31 October 2019.

-The cooperation course at Waseda University will continue for three more years from 2019 to 2021.
+The cooperation course at Waseda University will continue for three more years from 2019 to 2021 based upon research results of the APEC Energy Demand and Supply Outlook 7th Edition.